jbranchaud/deval/README.md

 ### Add Environment Variables to Bash/Zsh Configuration (preferred)

-Rather than typing in the above environment variables manually and making sure they are always set, you can just add them to your `bashrc` or `zshrc` configurations so that they are always set for your environment.
+Rather than typing in the above environment variables manually and making sure they are always set, you can just add them to your `bash` or `zsh` configurations so that they are always set for your environment.
 To do this, go to your home directory, find the `.bashrc` or `.zshrc` file depending on which shell environment you prefer, open it up, and add the following lines